 Pros

-• Quick processing time: USCIS generally processes this visa faster than other US visas, making it a quicker option for those looking to start a business in the US.
+• Quick processing time: USCIS generally processes this visa faster than other E visas, making the application process a quicker option for those looking to start a new business in the U.S.

-• Family inclusion: Your spouse and unmarried children under 21 can accompany you to the US on an E2 dependent visa.
+• Including family members: Your spouse and unmarried children under 21 can accompany you to the U.S. on an E2 dependent visa.
+Your spouse can apply for employment authorization to work in the U.S.

 Cons

-• Non-immigrant status: The E2 is a non-immigrant visa, which means it does not lead directly to permanent residence (Green Card).
-If you want to know how to get a Green Card, other visas such as the EB-5 Visa may be more suitable.
+• Nonimmigrant E-2 status: The E2 is a nonimmigrant visa, which means it does not lead directly to permanent residence (Green Card).
+If you want to know how to get a Green Card, other visas, such as the EB-5 Visa may be more suitable.

-• Investment and active involvement required: To maintain visa status, you must provide a substantial investment in an actively operating business and be actively involved in its management.
+• Investment and active involvement required: To maintain visa status, treaty investors must provide a substantial investment in an actively operating business and ensure efficient operation.

 • Limited to treaty countries: The visa is available only to citizens of countries that have a treaty of commerce and navigation with the US.
 Not all other countries are eligible for this visa.

-• Risk factors: There is a potential loss of investment if the business venture fails.
-The success of the E2 visa application relies on the viability of the business proposal.
+• Risk factors: With E visas, there is a potential loss of investment if the business venture fails.
+The success of the E-2 visa application relies on the viability of the business proposal.
 There is also a chance for the initial application to be denied.
-To minimize risks, do a thorough research, ask for professional guidance, and prepare all the necessary documents.
+To minimize risks, treaty investors must do a thorough research, ask for professional guidance, and prepare all the necessary documents.

 E2 Visa and Path to Citizenship